 Lang Whitaker, a writer for the NBA magazine SLAM!, has written In the Time of Bobby Cox: The Atlanta Braves, Their Manager, My Couch, Two Decades, and Me.
 And Glavine, Smoltz and Javy Lopez have written inside accounts of the Cox "dynasty."

 If you want a look at the franchise's previous incarnations, there's John Klima's Bushville Wins!
 The Wild Saga of the 1957 Milwaukee Braves and the Screwballs, Sluggers, and Beer Swiggers Who Canned the New York Yankees and Changed Baseball.
 (Perhaps too long a title.
 No, Fiona Apple did not collaborate on it.)
 True, the success of the Braves and their big (for the time), automobile-accommodating ballpark led Walter O'Malley to lead the Dodgers out of first Ebbets Field and then, when he couldn't get a new stadium in Brooklyn, out of New York City entirely, and led him to con Horace Stoneham into doing the same with the Giants.
 But that did also pave the way for the union of Dodger and Giant fans into the Met alliance.
 And the Braves did beat the Yankees -- in one out of two World Series, anyway.

 But William Povletich's Milwaukee Braves: Heroes and Heartbreak tells not only what happened in their rise, but in their fall, and the causes of the move to Atlanta.
-(Hint: The Minnesota Twins arrived in 1961 and took away about half of their population base, and the success of the Green Bay Packers from 1960 onward also distracted Wisconsinians.)
+A big cause: The Minnesota Twins arrived in 1961, and took away about half of their population base, and the success of the Green Bay Packers from 1960 onward also distracted Wisconsinians.

 Sportswriter Harold Kaese wrote The Boston Braves after their 1948 Pennant season.
 Late in his life, Warren Spahn worked with Kaese' estate to add an update.